ABOUT THE PROGRAMME

 All projects are required to demonstrate that they are ‘ODA-eligible’.
 Only research that has a primary objective which is directly relevant to the problems of developing countries may be counted as ODA.
 We will require applicants to demonstrate that the proposal is ODA eligible.
 ODA eligibility is an essential criterion – projects will only be deemed eligible for funding if they can demonstrate that they satisfy ODA eligibility criteria.
 Please see the additional ODA guidance document which provides more information for applicants.

-Applications must be submitted online using the British Academy’s electronic Grant Application and Processing (eGAP) system.
-All applicants must register with the British Academy’s online eGAP system to enable the processing and assessment of their application.
+Applications must be submitted online using the British Academy’s grant application system, Flexi-Grant.
+All applicants must register with the British Academy’s Flexi-Grant system to enable the processing and assessment of their application.

 Application Deadline: Wednesday 19th July 2017 (1700 UK time)